-- 600-900 words (2-3 pages) - Draw on one or more concept(s) addressed in one of your It's Important documents - Argue for the not-so-obvious complexity of an issue (do not argue a "side" of the issue yet)
+- 600-1000 words (2-3 pages) - Draw on one or more concept(s) addressed in one of your It's Important documents - Argue for the not-so-obvious complexity of an issue (do not argue one "side" of the issue yet) - Engage with the ideas from 3-4 credible texts: at least one from our core readings and at least one that you find on your own (you must turn in copies of your outside sources with your document: submit a photocopy of each or post a full-document electronic copy of each on the wiki) - Likely default setting: Standard academic essay with MLA or APA style in-text and end-of-text citations

-- Engage with the ideas from 3-4 credible texts: at least one from our core readings and at least one that you find on your own (you must turn in copies of your outside sources with your document: submit a photocopy of each or post a full-document electronic copy of each on the wiki) - Likely default setting: Standard academic essay with MLA or APA style in-text and end-of-text citations
+It's Changeable/Improvable

-It's Changeable/Improvable, Version 1
+Make a judgment, present an out-on-a-limb analysis, and/or offer a recommendation for change to a very specific single reader-or identifiable group of readers-that is/are likely to question or resist your arguments.

-Make a judgment, present an out-on-a-limb analysis, and/or offer a recommendation for change to a single reader or identifiable group of readers that is/are likely to question or resist your arguments.
-Focus your attention on key elements that need, deserve, and can be affected by your efforts; locate supporting data or information; anticipate, respond to, and begin to move readers past their intelligent questions or resistances.
+You will need to anticipate your readers' intelligent questions or resistances and respond to those points directly with your own counterarguments.